Eastmain Files Technical Report for Preliminary Economic Assessment and Updated Mineral Resource Estimate at the Eau Claire Project

 Qualified Persons and NI 43-101 Disclosure – Preliminary Economic Assessment (“PEA”)

-This PEA is preliminary in nature and includes Inferred Mineral Resources that are too speculative geologically to have economic considerations applied to them that would enable them to be categorized as Mineral Reserves.
+This PEA is preliminary in nature and includes Inferred Mineral Resources that are too speculative geologically to have economic considerations applied that would enable them to be categorized as Mineral Reserves.
 There is no certainty that PEA results will be realized.
 Mineral Resources are not Mineral Reserves and do not have demonstrated economic viability.

 The PEA was prepared under the supervision of Mr. Eugene J. Puritch, P. Eng.
 FEC, CET, President of P&E. Mr. Puritch is an independent Qualified Person as defined by NI 43?101 and has reviewed and approved the contents of this news release related to the Preliminary Economic Assessment.
-A NI 43?101 Technical Report is currently being prepared by P&E and will be filed on SEDAR within 45 days of this news release.

 Qualified Persons and NI 43-101 Disclosure – 2018 updated Mineral Resource Estimate

 The updated Mineral Resource Estimate for the Eau Claire Gold Deposit described herein was prepared by SGS Canada Inc. (“SGS”) and complies with all current disclosure requirements for Mineral Resources set out in the NI 43-101 Standards of Disclosure for Mineral Projects.
 The classifications described in the 2018 updated Mineral Resource Estimate are consistent with current CIM Definition Standards - For Mineral Resources and Mineral Reserves.
-The 2018 updated Mineral Resource Estimate was prepared by Allan Armitage, Ph.D., P. Geo, (“Armitage”) of SGS.
+The 2018 updated Mineral Resource Estimate was prepared by Allan Armitage, Ph.D., P. Geo., (“Armitage”) of SGS.
 Mr. Armitage is an independent Qualified Person as defined by NI 43-101.

 About Eastmain Resources Inc. (TSX:ER, OTCQX:EANRF)